hzhou/WinDisplay/README.md

   Loads truetype font file, translates char code to glyph index via `cmap`, loads glyph metrics, rasterizes the glyph (using functions from raster.c).

 * raster.def
-  General purpos antialiasing rasterizer.
-Main functions are `add_line` and `add_curve`, which uses Xiaolin Wu's line algorithm, modifiled by annotating each pixel with vertical line directions (either up or down), then fills the shape in a scanline fashion.
+  General purpose anti aliasing rasterizer.
+Main functions are `add_line` and `add_curve`, which uses Xiaolin Wu's line algorithm, modified by annotating each pixel with vertical line directions (either up or down), then fills the shape in a scan line fashion.
 Optionally one can directly rasterize the single pixel anti-aliased outlines.

 The win.def to display.def interface (in addition to the snippet shown above):